Star Trek VI: The Undiscovered Country: Home mediaThe Undiscovered Country was released on VHS and in widescreen and full screen formats on Laserdisc in June 1992; the release added a few minutes of new footage to the film. Because of a trend in supermarket video sales and rentals, Paramount offered rebates for the home video release of The Undiscovered Country through boxes of Kellogg's Frosted Mini-Wheats. The Laserdisc version of the film was the tenth highest-selling video during 1992. The home video cut was later released for the film's 1999 DVD debut.

 As with the other nine Star Trek films, The Undiscovered Country was re-released on DVD as a Special Edition in 2004.
 Meyer, who stated he dislikes director's cuts, nevertheless found "a couple of moments that I thought were not clear", and re-edited them as "I suddenly saw how to make them clear."
 Among the elements added for home video were a briefing with the Federation president where Admiral Cartwright and Colonel West unveil their plan for rescuing Kirk and McCoy, and a scene where Spock and Scott inspect the torpedoes.
 Some shots were reordered or replaced, with wide-angle shots replacing close angles and vice versa.
 The special features included a commentary track with Meyer and Flinn, featurettes detailing the special effects, production, and historical inspiration of the film, and a tribute to actor DeForest Kelley.

 The film's original theatrical cut was released on Blu-ray Disc in May 2009 to coincide with the new Star Trek feature, along with the other five films featuring the original crew in Star Trek: Original Motion Picture Collection.
 The Undiscovered Country was remastered in 1080p high-definition from the 1999 DVD transfer.
 The film, like the others in the set, features 7.1 Dolby TrueHD audio.
 The disc contains a new commentary track by Star Trek screenwriting veterans Larry Nemecek and Ira Steven Behr.
+A 4K release with both versions of the film was released in 2022.